bloominstituteoftechnology/webapi-iii-challenge/README.md

 - `update()`: accepts two arguments, the first is the `id` of the resource to update and the second is an object with the `changes` to apply.
 It returns the count of updated records.
 If the count is 1 it means the record was updated correctly.
 - `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the resource from the database, returns the number of records deleted.

-The `userDb.js` helper includes an extra method called `getUserPosts()` that when passed a user id as it's only argument, returns a list of all the posts for the user.
+The `userDb.js` helper includes an extra method called `getUserPosts()` that when passed a user id as it's only argument, returns a list of all the posts for the user.kknfkd

 **All helper methods return a promise.**